aep-dev/aep.dev/aip/general/0213/aip.md

 - Even after a common component is added, APIs using local versions **must** continue to do so until they go to the next major version.

-In the event that you believe adding a common component is appropriate, please [open an issue][].

 <!-- prettier-ignore-start -->
 [api]: https://github.com/googleapis/googleapis/tree/master/google/api
 [rpc]: https://github.com/googleapis/googleapis/tree/master/google/rpc